fenneh/show-me-the-money/README.md

-# help-me-help-you
+# show-me-the-money
-An assortment of Powershell scripts that may be of use to people
+An assortment of scripts that may be of use to people